 Matthew Dillon is Professor of Classics and Ancient History at the University of New England, Armidale, Australia.
 He has written extensively on Greek religion and society.

-Nicola Harrington is an Egyptologist who received her DPhil from the University of Oxford.
-Her doctoral thesis formed the basis of her monograph Living with the dead: ancestor worship and mortuary cult in ancient Egypt.
+Nicola Harrington is an Egyptologist and Honorary Research Associate of the University of Sydney.
+She received her DPhil from the University of Oxford, and her doctoral thesis formed the basis of the monograph Living with the Dead: Ancestor Worship and Mortuary Cult in Ancient Egypt (2012).
 Her research interests include religion, childhood, and mental illness in antiquity.